Chart Color Schemes

 Armadale displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Armadale's dwelling structure, as per the latest Census, consisted of 67.5% houses and 32.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Perth metro's 90.0% houses and 10.0% other dwellings.
-Home ownership in Armadale stood at 25.2%, with mortgaged dwellings at 32.2% and rented ones at 42.7%.
-The median monthly mortgage repayment was $1,300, below Perth metro's average of $1,750.
-The median weekly rent in Armadale was $270, compared to Perth metro's $305.
-Nationally, Armadale's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.
+In comparison, Perth metro had 90.0% houses and 10.0% other dwellings.
+Home ownership in Armadale was higher at 25.2%, with the rest being mortgaged (32.2%) or rented (42.7%).
+The median monthly mortgage repayment was $1,300, lower than Perth metro's average of $1,750.
+The median weekly rent in Armadale was recorded at $270, compared to Perth metro's $305.
+Nationally, Armadale's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing